-- 29. A motor vehicle of an occupant of a dwelling unit and used for commercial activities conducted away from the dwelling unit may be parked on the property where the occupant resides, provided that- - (a) there is adequate space on the property concerned; - (b) no more than one commercial vehicle per dwelling unit may be parked on the property; and - (c) the gross weight of any such commercial vehicle may not exceed 3 500 kg.
+- 29. A motor vehicle of an occupant of a dwelling unit and used for commercial activities conducted away from the dwelling unit may be parked on the property where the occupant resides, provided that- - (a) there is adequate space on the property concerned; - (b) no more than one commercial vehicle per dwelling unit may be parked on the property; - (c) the gross weight of any such commercial vehicle may not exceed 3 500 kg; and - (d) the vehicle may not park in the road or on the sidewalk.